pelithne/client-credentials-flow-with-APIM/README.md

   <img width="100%"  src="./media/apis.png">
 </p>

+For simplicity, go into the settings of the API and uncheck the box named "Subscription needed".

+To try the new API out, you can send a request to ````https://\<your APIM\>.azure-api.net/conference/speakers````.
+This is one of the operations of the API, named GetSpeakers.

+You can use a browser for this, or curl or postman or what is your preference.
+The response should be a list of people, "speakers".

 You will work more with the API operations later (adding policies etc).

 ## Create Application Registrations